Multiscale Methods for wave propagation in materials with sign-changing coefficients: Numerical experiments

 which corresponds to a smooth source term $f$ given by

-For the setting of the proposed multiscale method, we fix $k=4$ and $l_* = 3$ indicating that we calculate the first three eigenfunctions and construct three multiscale bases for each coarse element.
-At the same time, we vary the oversampling layers $m$ from $1$ to $4$.
+{The theory in \cite{Chesnel2013} shows that the problem is well-posed whenever $\Upsilon \neq 1$.} For the proposed multiscale method, we fix the wavenumber $k = 4$.
+We set $l_* = 3$, meaning that the first three local eigenfunctions are computed and three multiscale basis functions are constructed for each coarse element.
+Meanwhile, the number of oversampling layers $m$ is varied from $1$ to $4$.

-\circled{1} We can observe from subplots \SubplotTag{(a)} to \SubplotTag{(b)} in \cref{fig:flat-error} that the convergence of the $Q_1$ FEM manifests a linear pattern w.r.t.\ $H$ in the logarithmic scale, consistent with the theoretical expectation. \circled{2} In \cref{tab:flat-error}, we list the errors resulting from the refinement of the coarse mesh size alongside appropriately chosen oversampling layers.
-The first two columns represent the relative energy norm and the relative $L^2$ norm of the $Q1$ FEM method.
-We can see that for $m=4$, the proposed multiscale method exhibits higher accuracy than the $Q_1$ FEM.
-For the multiscale method , the relative energy norm is $0.0108\%$ while the $Q1$ FEM achieves $0.0339\%$ when $H=1/20$. \circled{3} \cref{fig:flat-error} illustrates the errors of the CEM-GMsFEM for varying coarse sizes and oversampling layers.
-However, for the same $m$, the decaying error wrt $H$ does not always hold, as depicted in subplots \SubplotTag{(a)} and \SubplotTag{(b)}.
-This phenomenon differs from traditional FEMs but is common in CEM-GMsFEM.
-The reason is that the larger coarse mesh size $H$ results in a larger oversampling domain, which can capture more local information, as stated in \cref{thm:main local}. \circled{4} Additionally, we visualize the exact solution in \cref{fig:flat-solution} {\textbf{(b)/(e)}}, multiscale solutions in \cref{fig:flat-solution} {\textbf{(a)}} and $Q1$ FEM solutions in \cref{fig:flat-solution} {\textbf{(d)}}, further confirming the efficiency of our method.
+\circled{1} From subplots \SubplotTag{(a)} to \SubplotTag{(b)} in \cref{fig:flat-error}, we observe that the convergence of the $Q_1$ FEM exhibits a linear behavior with respect to $H$ on the logarithmic scale. {This is because the interface is fully resolved by each coarse mesh and is consistent with the theoretical expectation.} \circled{2} In \cref{tab:flat-error}, we report the errors obtained under successive refinements of the coarse mesh size together with appropriately chosen oversampling layers.
+The first two columns correspond to the relative error in the energy norm and the relative error in the $L^2$ norm for the $Q_1$ FEM.
+It can be seen that for $m=3,4$, the proposed multiscale method achieves higher accuracy than the $Q_1$ FEM.
+For instance, when $H = 1/20$, the relative energy error of the multiscale method is $0.0108\%$, whereas the $Q_1$ FEM yields $0.0339\%$. \circled{3} \Cref{fig:flat-error} further illustrates the errors of the CEM-GMsFEM for different coarse mesh sizes and oversampling layers.
+However, for a fixed $m$, the error does not always decrease monotonically with respect to $H$, as shown in subplots \SubplotTag{(a)} and \SubplotTag{(b)}.
+This behavior differs from that of classical FEMs but is typical for CEM-GMsFEM.
+The reason is that a larger coarse mesh size $H$ leads to a larger oversampling region, which captures more local information, as indicated in \cref{thm:main local}. \circled{4} In addition, we visualize the exact solution in \cref{fig:flat-solution}-{\textbf{(b)/(e)}}, the multiscale solutions in \cref{fig:flat-solution}{\textbf{(a)}}, and the $Q_1$ FEM solution in \cref{fig:flat-solution}-{\textbf{(d)}}.
+These comparisons further demonstrate the efficiency of the proposed method.